kw7oe/kw7oe.github.io/content/posts/the-one-simple-trick-to-accomplish-your-so-many-goals.md

 whenever I have free time.

 My inner self is constantly prioritizing the things that I wanted to do.

 So given that scenario guess how's my progress for each goal looks like?

+Not great.
+My focus and time is distributed across different things and I ended up not feeling satisfied with my output.

 # Paradox of Choice